How To Use And Configure WordPress Widgets

 Important

-Some widgets give you little to no configurable options, or they may only allow you to add something like an optional title …
+Some widgets may require or offer no customization, or they may only allow you to add something like an optional title …

 (Some widgets provide users with little to no customizable options)

-preview widget changes live in the Customize section
+preview widget changes in the Customize section

-(Edit widgets in the Customize feature)
+(Edit widgets live in the Customize section)

 Customize your site quickly